 The demand for artificial intelligence in medical image analysis has drastically grown in the last few years.
 AI-assisted solutions have emerged to speed up annotation workflows and increase productivity.

-NVIDIA announced the AI-Assisted Annotation and Transfer Learning at the Radiological Society of North America (RSNA) 2018, a premier conference which showcases the latest research and technology advances making headlines in radiology.
+NVIDIA announced AI-assisted annotation and transfer learning at Radiological Society of North America (RSNA) 2018, a premier conference that showcases the latest research and technology advances making headlines in radiology.
 Clara Train SDK contains these tools to speed up AI-assisted workflows for medical imaging.

-This post introduces to developers & data scientists how fast annotation works with transfer learning workflow for Medical Imaging.
+This post shows how fast annotation works with the transfer learning workflow for medical imaging.

-Since these workflows are completely manual, the annotation process takes time.
-A normal Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) scan of a patient has hundreds of 2D slices to cover a particular organ in 3D; new generation scanners producing increasingly higher resolution scans.
+Because these workflows are completely manual, the annotation process takes time.
+A normal computed tomography (CT) or magnetic resonance imaging (MRI) scan of a patient has hundreds of 2D slices to cover a particular organ in 3D.
+New generation scanners produce increasingly higher resolution scans.

 NVIDIA brings its leadership position in modern artificial intelligence and deep learning to help automate the processing and understanding of images generated by medical scanners.
-The NVIDIA AI-assisted Annotation enables deep learning based applications by providing developers with tools that make it possible to speed up the annotation process, helping radiologists save time, and increase productivity, as figure 1 shows.
+NVIDIA AI-assisted annotation enables deep learning-based applications by providing you with tools that make it possible to speed up the annotation process, helping radiologists save time, and increase productivity (Figure 1).

 With AI-assisted annotation, radiologists don’t have to manually draw on each 2D slice to annotate an organ or an abnormality.
 Instead, they simply click a few extreme points on a particular organ of interest in a 3D MRI or CT scan and receive auto-annotated results for all the 2D slices of that particular organ.

 The SDK incorporates deep learning models to perform AI-assisted annotation on a particular organ or abnormality.
-NVIDIA provides 13 different organ models for the early access release which have been pre-trained on public datasets by NVIDIA’s data scientists.
-These models can be used for annotation and can kick start your development effort by enabling faster annotation of datasets for AI algorithms.
+NVIDIA provides 13 different organ models for the early access release, which have all been pretrained on public datasets by NVIDIA data scientists.
+These models can be used for annotation and can kickstart your development effort by enabling faster annotation of datasets for AI algorithms.
 Additional organ models are under development.

-Since deep learning models, by their nature, are sensitive to the data used to train them, annotation accuracy might be lower than originally achieved with the training data.
+Because deep learning models are by their nature sensitive to the data used to train them, annotation accuracy might be lower than originally achieved with the training data.

-If in case there are 2D slices with incorrect or partial annotation, 2D smart polygon editing feature helps in correcting these slices.
-When a user moves a single polygon point on the 2D slice, all other points around a radius will automatically snap to the organ boundaries thereby making it easier and efficient when correcting, shown in figure 3.
+If there are 2D slices with incorrect or partial annotation, 2D smart polygon editing feature helps in correcting these slices.
+When you move a single polygon point on the 2D slice, all other points around a radius automatically snap to the organ boundaries, making it easier and efficient when correcting (Figure 3).

-The following section describes how to save these corrected slices as new ground-truth and used to retrain the annotation model, thereby consistently increasing annotation accuracy.
+The following section describes how to save these corrected slices as new ground-truth and use them to retrain the annotation model, consistently increasing annotation accuracy.

-Using transfer learning is well suited for medical image analysis.
-Since medical image analysis is a computer vision task, CNNs represent the best performing methods for this.
-Yet getting a large well-annotated dataset is considerably harder in the medical domain compared to general computer vision domain because of the domain expertise required to annotate the medical images.
-This makes transfer learning a natural fit for medical image analysis, use pre-trained CNN on larger database and then apply transfer learning to a target domain of medical images with limited availability.
+Using transfer learning is well-suited for medical image analysis.
+As medical image analysis is a computer vision task, CNNs represent the best performing methods for this.
+Getting a large well-annotated dataset is considerably harder in the medical domain, compared to the general computer vision domain, because of the domain expertise required to annotate the medical images.
+This makes transfer learning a natural fit for medical image analysis.
+Use a pretrained CNN on a larger database and then apply transfer learning to a target domain of medical images with limited availability.

-As a solution, Transfer Learning for medical imaging helps users adapt pre-trained models into their datasets.
-Deep learning models used for annotation can be tuned and improved by re-training these pre-trained models based on new datasets.
-Figure 4 highlights this process.
+As a solution, transfer learning for medical imaging helps you adapt pretrained models into your datasets.
+Deep learning models used for annotation can be tuned and improved by retraining these pretrained models based on new datasets (Figure 4).

-NVIDIA Transfer Learning Toolkit (TLT) provides domain specific pre-trained models for Intelligent Video Analytics.
-Same underlying technology allows users to adapt Medical Imaging Segmentation DNNs.
+NVIDIA Transfer Learning Toolkit (TLT) provides domain-specific pretrained models for intelligent video analytics.
+The same underlying technology allows users to adapt medical imaging segmentation DNNs.
 Clara Train SDK for Medical Imaging contains several models from the public domain, optimized in-house to achieve high accuracy.
-Medical imaging developers can choose from one of the provided models as a starting point and use a high level python SDK to retrain and adapt these models with custom data.
+Medical imaging developers can choose from one of the provided models as a starting point and use a high-level Python SDK to retrain and adapt these models with custom data.

-We provide python wrappers for model retraining and exporting.
-These models are trained using Tensorflow framework on public datasets.
-Complexity of adaptation is considerably reduced because of easy to use shell commands, data conversion guidance, and an export wrapper for converting trained models to a TensorRT optimized graph.
+We provide Python wrappers for model retraining and exporting.
+These models are trained using TensorFlow framework on public datasets.
+The complexity of adaptation is considerably reduced because of easy-to-use shell commands, data conversion guidance, and an export wrapper for converting trained models to a TensorRT-optimized graph.

 A deep learning image segmentation approach is used for fine-grained predictions needed in medical imaging.
-Image segmentation algorithms partition input image into multiple segments.
-Images become divided down to the voxel level (volumetric pixel is the 3-D equivalent of a pixel) and each pixel gets assigned a label or is classified.
+Image segmentation algorithms partition an input image into multiple segments.
+Images become divided down to the voxel level (a volumetric pixel is the 3-D equivalent of a pixel) and each pixel gets assigned a label or is classified.
 For every pixel in the image, the network is trained to predict the pixel class.
-This allows the network to both identify several object classes in each image and determine the location of objects.
-Image segmentation generates a label image the same size as the input in which the pixels are color-coded according to their classes.
+This enables the network to both identify several object classes in each image and determine the location of objects.
+Image segmentation generates a label image the same size as the input, in which the pixels are color-coded according to their classes.

 Accurate segmentation is key in various medical applications.

 The medical segmentation decathlon challenge site provides a reliable dataset starting point for segmentation model development.
-All segmentation models in the SDK are trained from the identical segmentation training pipeline, with configurations for brain, heart, pancreas and spleen segmentation.
-Since several models have been trained with images 1x1x1mm resolution, data needs to be converted to 1x1x1mm NIfTI format.
-The site provides easy-to-use conversion utilities are provided
+All segmentation models in the SDK are trained from the identical segmentation training pipeline, with configurations for brain, heart, pancreas, and spleen segmentation.
+Because several models have been trained with images 1x1x1mm resolution, data needs to be converted to 1x1x1mm NIfTI format.
+The site provides easy-to-use conversion utilities.